abnamro/repository-scanner/components/resc-backend/README.md

 #### Run RESC Web service locally through make

-*Note:* This procedure has ben only tested in Linux and Mac.
+*Note:* This procedure has been only tested in Linux and Mac.
 It may not work in machines running the Apple M1 chip due to lack of support from MSSQL docker image.

 Prerequisites: